-According to recent study, Receivable management is one in four small businesses struggle to collect payments from clients.
-In the long run, companies that can’t collect payment from their customers are forced to draw from their cash reserves or seek outside escrow group consulting financing to make ends meet.
+According to a recent study, one in four small businesses struggle to collect payments (Debt Collection) from clients.
+In the long run, companies that can’t collect payment from their customers are forced to draw from their cash reserves or seek outside financing to make ends meet.

-Receivables, also termed as trade trade credit or debtors are components of current assets.
+Receivables also termed as trade credit or debtors are components of current assets.
 When a firm sells its product in credit, account receivables are created.

 - To evaluate the creditworthiness of customers before granting or extending the credit.

 - To minimize the cost of investment in receivables.

 - To minimize the possible bad debt losses.